Jolmberg/fn22snesticle/README.md

 moving the arrow up and down, then press A or Start to run it.
 You can return to the ROM selection screen by resetting your Gamecube.

-### Joypad emulation
+### Controller emulation

+Only controller 1 is supported for now.

 SNESticle within Fight Night maps the Gamecube buttons to SNES buttons in a very literal way, ie A on the Gamecube controller becomes A on the SNES controller.
-This works for Super Punch-Out but is useless for most games, so unless the --literal-buttons flag is given, the script patches the code to map buttons based on physical locations instead:
+This works for Super Punch-Out but is useless for most games, so unless the `--literal-buttons` flag is given, the script patches the code to map buttons based on physical locations instead:

 | GC button | SNES button |